SAREC-Lab/sUAS-UseCases/usecases/supporting/FlightAuthorization.md

 2. In step 2, the RPIC deems weather conditions are unsafe for flight and the mission is aborted.

-3. In step 3, flight authorization is requested for an invalid flight plan e.g., (i) nighttime flight (without a waiver), (ii)flying in permanently or temporarily prohibited airspace
+3. In step 3, flight authorization is requested for an invalid flight plan e.g., (i) nighttime flight (without a waiver), (ii) flying in permanently or temporarily prohibited airspace
    * 3.2 Flight authorization is denied.
    * 3.3 The RPIC either aborts the mission or replans a valid mission and resubmits a new flight plan.

-4. In steps 3 or 4, Airmap fails to respond.
+4. In steps 3 or 4, AirMap fails to respond.
    * 4.1 Steps 2 and 3 are repeated at one minute periods until a response is received or three attempts have been made.
       * 4.1.1 In step 2.1 if no response is received the RPIC manually calls the local Air Traffic Control tower to seek flying permission.
 	  * 4.1.2 If permission is received verbally, then the RPIC records this note in the DroneResponse system and the flight proceeds as authorized.
 	  * 4.1.3 If permission is not granted by ATC or AirMap, then the flight is aborted.

-5. In steps 3-5 the RPIC has a waiver to fly without prior authorization typically due to an emergency response authorization.
+5. In steps 3-5 the RPIC has a waiver to fly without prior authorization, typically due to an emergency response authorization.
    * 5.1 Steps 3-6 are executed in parallel to launching the mission.

 [Return to use case list](../../README.md)